Career Boot Camps

 Created in partnership with Morgan Stanley, these intensive career conferences are designed to familiarize students with a variety of industries and to help ease the transition from the classroom to the workplace.

-Additional information and application information for upcoming Boot Camps can be found on NYU CareerNet.
-Applications are typically due approximately six weeks prior to each Boot Camp event.
+- Additional information and application information for upcoming Boot Camps can be found on NYU CareerNet six weeks before each event.

 First Class is the Wasserman Center’s professional development and mentorship program for first generation college students.
 Undergraduate students participate in career related workshops, meet industry leaders, and connect with a professional mentor and career coach to help explore academic areas of interest, internships, and careers.
 The Wasserman Center gratefully acknowledges Prudential for their support of the First Class program.

 - Additional information and application information can be found on NYU CareerNet beginning in January.